Ryanb58/ryanb58.github.io/content/posts/2023-02-10-copy-a-power-app-automate-flow.md

 ### Working in a Solution?

-Currently it seems that making a copy of a flow does not automatically place it into the solution your source flow was in.
-Thus you will probably have to add it manually.
+Currently making a copy of a flow does not automatically place it into the solution your source flow was in.
+Thus, you will have to add it manually.

-You can do this by opening up the solution explorer(Home>Solutions) and using the context menu to add the flow to your existing solution.
+You can do this by opening up the solution explorer (Home>Solutions) and using the context menu to add the flow to your existing solution.

 ![Pasted image 20230210094840](/static/images/2023/Pasted image 20230210094840.png)